MicrosoftDocs/entra-docs/docs/identity-platform/reference-third-party-cookies-spas.md

 Apple Safari has an on-by-default privacy protection feature called [Intelligent Tracking Protection](https://webkit.org/tracking-prevention-policy/), or _ITP_.
 ITP blocks "third-party" cookies, cookies on requests that cross domains.

 A common form of user tracking is done by loading an iframe to third-party site in the background and using cookies to correlate the user across the Internet.
 Unfortunately, this pattern is also the standard way of implementing the [implicit flow](v2-oauth2-implicit-grant-flow.md) in single-page apps (SPAs).
-When a browser blocks third-party cookies to prevent user tracking, SPAs are also broken.
+A browser that blocks third-party cookies to protect user privacy can also block the functionality of a SPA.

 Safari isn't alone in blocking third-party cookies to enhance user privacy.
-Brave blocks third-party cookies by default, and Chromium (the platform behind Google Chrome and Microsoft Edge) has announced that they as well will stop supporting third-party cookies [in the future](https://privacysandbox.com/open-web/#the-privacy-sandbox-timeline).
+Brave blocks third-party cookies by default, and Google Chrome has announced that they will start blocking third-party cookies by default [in the future](https://privacysandbox.com/open-web/#the-privacy-sandbox-timeline).

 The solution outlined in this article works in all of these browsers, or anywhere third-party cookies are blocked.

 ## Overview of the solution

 To continue authenticating users in SPAs, app developers must use the [authorization code flow](v2-oauth2-auth-code-flow.md).
 In the auth code flow, the identity provider issues a code, and the SPA redeems the code for an access token and a refresh token.
 When the app requires new tokens, it can use the [refresh token flow](v2-oauth2-auth-code-flow.md#refresh-the-access-token) to get new tokens.
 Microsoft Authentication Library (MSAL) for JavaScript v2.0 and higher, implements the authorization code flow for SPAs and, with minor updates, is a drop-in replacement for MSAL.js 1.x.
-See the [migration guide](/azure/active-directory/develop/migrate-spa-implicit-to-auth-code) for moving a SPA from implicit to auth code flow.
+See the [migration guide](migrate-spa-implicit-to-auth-code.md) for moving a SPA from implicit to auth code flow.

 For the Microsoft identity platform, SPAs and native clients follow similar protocol guidance: